March 29, 2018

 If the mean value has been estimated from a set of numbers, then the variance is given by Equation 4.

-The value in the denominator before the summation is the number of independent values used (or degrees of freedom) in the summation.
-Since x has been computed from the same set of numbers as used in Eq.
-4, the value of the last term in the summation in Eq.
-4 is predetermined, so the number of independent values in the summation is N – 1.
+The value in the denominator before the summation is the number of independent values used, or degrees-of-freedom, in the summation.
+X has been computed from the same set of numbers as used in Equation 4, so the value of the last term in the summation is predetermined.
+Therefore, the number of independent values in the summation is N – 1.

 For a vibration signal with a mean value of zero, the variance is equal to the mean-square value.
 In general: